nickyiliwang0000/h/applied-javascript/advanced-array-methods.md

 The following methods are included (among others) in JavaScript to help sort data: `.map()` and `.filter()`.

 <!-- `.map()`, `.filter()` and `.reduce()` are considered pure functions.  -->
-These methods iterates over an array or object in a slightly different way.
+These methods iterates over an array in a slightly different way.
 But the two things these methods have in common are:
 1. each one uses a callback function to define the task to be performed on the data
 2. each one returns something (an array or a value) instead of changing the array provided to it